 Students will learn and apply best practices in American innovation and entrepreneurship to address some of the toughest challenges we face globally, as well as explore ways of creating professional opportunities rather than just finding them.
 Students are mentored by world-class “Entrepreneurs in Residence”, and have access to unique out of classroom opportunities throughout the program.

 AUR Honors provides a truly unique opportunity to learn and apply best practices in American innovation and entrepreneurship to address some of the most daunting challenges we face globally including: energy, clean water, food systems, and inequality among others things.
 Students will learn from and be mentored by world-class faculty, work directly with practitioners, and have access to unique out of classroom opportunities throughout the program.

 Key Principles of the Program

-The program is directed by Visiting Professor of Social Entrepreneurship & Innovation Kyla Fullenwider.
-A former White House Presidential Innovation Fellow, Chief Innovation Officer, and startup founder, she brings almost two decades of entrepreneurial and innovation experience in the public and private sector to the program.
-She is also faculty in the Products of Design department at the School of Visual Arts and in the joint MBA/MA program at Johns Hopkins and the Maryland Institute of Art where she teaches social design and entrepreneurship.
+The program is led by Visiting Professor and Acting Director Kyla Fullenwider.
+A former White House Presidential Innovation Fellow, Chief Innovation Officer, and venture funded founder who has led award winning social impact initiatives with Fortune 100 companies, Kyla brings almost two decades of entrepreneurial and social innovation experience in the public and private sector to the program.